 Nine years ago, Hugh Sandie rediscovered camping and began taking his daughter on quick trips around the UK during the school holidays.

 The vision was to have a woodland campsite, in an off-grid ecological setting, where people could get back in touch with nature and the outdoors.
 Campfires were a must, as was the need to offer ‘real’ camping rather than a concrete-laden extended car park.
 A year later, he opened the Beech Estate campsite in a 600-acre woodland in East Sussex.

-Hugh’s top tips
+Hugh’s top camping tips

-- Wet wipes make for easy washes
+Wet wipes make for easy washes

-- Wrap it and roast it
+Wrap it and roast it

 We always pack some tin foil because it makes cooking easy and fun.
 You can wrap potatoes, sweet corn, onions, mushrooms, tomatoes (or almost any veggie) and cook them on a barbecue or the edge of an open fire.

 Be everyone’s friend!

 Take a corkscrew and you’ll make friends!
 Someone will be wandering around at night looking for one – guaranteed!